xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/6b-labs-code-standard-python.md

     # This is where we specify our query as discussed in module 5
     query = "from:twitterdev -is:retweet"

-    # The search_all method call the recent search endpoint to get Tweets based on the query, start and end times
+    # The search_recent method call the recent search endpoint to get Tweets based on the query, start and end times
     search_results = client.search_recent(query=query, start_time=start_time, end_time=end_time, max_results=100)

     # Twarc returns all Tweets for the criteria set above, so we page through the results